 Guaranteed issue life insurance is a fantastic choice for people who would otherwise be unable to get traditional life insurance.
 It sounds easy.
 (It is.)
-The catch is that life insurance companies charge more for these type of policies.
+The catch is that life insurance companies charge more for these types of policies.

 If you found your way here at the start of the life insurance process, we strongly recommend saving yourself money by going through traditional routes for life insurance first.
 If life insurance companies have previously declined or postponed your applications, then guaranteed issue could be right for you and your family.